awslabs/aws-sdk-rust/README.md

 ### Prerequisites

-In order to use the SDK for Rust, you must already have Rust and Cargo installed.
-If you don't, these instructions will show you how to install Rust and Cargo: https://doc.rust-lang.org/book/ch01-01-installation.html
+In order to use the SDK, you must already have Rust and Cargo installed.
+If you don't, [these instructions](https://doc.rust-lang.org/book/ch01-01-installation.html) describe how to install Rust and Cargo.

+## Using the SDK

+Until the SDK is released, we will be adding information about using the SDK to the [Guide](https://github.com/awslabs/aws-sdk-rust/guide.md).
+Feel free to suggest additional sections for the guide by opening an issue and describing what you are trying to do.

 ## Getting Help